prowler-cloud/prowler/docs/developer-guide/unit-testing.md

 For the Azure Provider we don't have any library to mock out the API calls we use.
 So in this scenario we inject the objects in the service client using [MagicMock](https://docs.python.org/3/library/unittest.mock.html#unittest.mock.MagicMock).

+In essence, we create object instances and we run the check that we are testing with that instance.
+In the test we ensure the check executed correctly and results with the expected values.

 The following code shows how to use MagicMock to create the service objects for a Azure check test.

 ```python